 "Your presence yesterday and sweet music was so relaxing.
 It put everyone at ease, perfect for our theater audience."
 Suze Cohan, Occidental Art Center

 “Professional musicians sometimes forget why we were originally drawn to music.
 Jerry began playing piano as a bio-feedback tool to unwind tensions.
 His story and remarkable ability to listen and produce mysterious sounds through original improvisations on popular and classical themes seem to help people rediscover their desire to listen.”
 Seth Montfort, Concert Pianist.
 CLICK HERE to listen to Seth introduce inner-listening at Sebastopol Center for the Arts.
 Jerry performs Arvo Part's Alina and Abraham's Theme from Chariots of Fire.

-Feedback Piano has been performed at these venues:
+Feedback Piano has been enjoyed at these venues:

 The Love Choir Sebastopol